-New Cuban outfielder could see Cards' MLB roster this year
+Cards say Garcia could make it to big leagues this year

 JUPITER, Fla.
-(AP) -- Newly acquired Adolis Garcia is still a couple of weeks from seeing Grapefruit League action after agreeing to a minor league contract, but Cardinals general manager John Mozeliak believes the Cuban outfielder could contribute to the major league club this season.
+(AP) -- Cuban outfielder Adolis Garcia could make it up to the St. Louis Cardinals at some point this season, according to general manager John Mozeliak.

-''In terms of skillset, I just feel like I would describe him more as a five-tool player, so from a defensive standpoint, above average, from an offensive standpoint, I think there could be some power,'' Mozeliak said.
+''In terms of skillset, I just feel like I would describe him more as a five-tool player, so from a defensive standpoint, above average, from an offensive standpoint, I think there could be some power,'' Mozeliak said Saturday.

-St. Louis announced on Friday evening the agreement with Garcia, who turns 24 next week, but did not disclose the terms.
-A non-roster invitee, Garcia was already in camp on Saturday morning, hours before the Cardinals' spring training opener against Miami.
+Garcia, who turns 24 next Thursday, agreed Friday to a minor league contract with a $2.5 million signing bonus and was in camp Saturday ahead of the Cardinals' exhibition opener against Miami.

-Garcia earned MVP honors in Serie Nacional, Cuba's highest league, in 2016 after hitting .319, with 14 homers and 71 RBI in 81 games.
-He also threw out 15 base runners.
+Garcia earned MVP honors in Serie Nacional, Cuba's highest league, in 2016 after hitting .319, with 14 homers and 71 RBIs in 81 games with 15 outfield assists.
+He then had a brief stint with the Yomiuri Giants in Japan's Central League.

-After a brief stint in Japan playing for the Yomiuri Giants of the Japanese Nippon Professional Baseball League last season, he was declared a free agent by Major League Baseball in December.

 ''Obviously there were other offers and there were other teams, but I picked St. Louis because of the tradition and because it is such a wonderful organization and I knew that I was going to identify with the team and fit in,'' Garcia said through an interpreter.

-While Garcia worked out with the Cardinals on Saturday, he won't play in games until after he returns to his current residence in Haiti to receive a work visa.
-That process is expected to take a few weeks.
+While Garcia worked out with the Cardinals on Saturday, he won't play in games until after he returns to his current residence in Haiti and obtains a U.S. work visa, a process expected to take a few weeks.

-Manager Mike Matheny doesn't know yet what he has in his newest Cardinal, but he cannot wait to find out.

-Primarily a center fielder, Garcia can play all three outfield positions, a boon to the Cardinals as they look to add more athleticism to their system.
+Primarily a center fielder, Garcia can play all three outfield positions, a boon to the Cardinals as they look to add athleticism.

-He will have to demonstrate that he's in playing shape and take at least one round of live batting practice before playing in an exhibition game.

 ''It looks like he's in plenty good shape, so we'll just kind of put him out there and see how it comes together,'' Matheny said.